Ethan826/udacity-arcade/README.md

 ## Difficulty levels

 I have implemented selectable difficulty levels to attempt to satisfy the _Exceeds Specifications_ standard on the rubric.
 This is implemented by speeding up the bugs and slowing down the player at harder difficulty levels.

+## Testing

+I have stubbed out the beginning of a test suite using Jasmine.
+Open the `unit-tests.html` file to see the initial tests.
+Exporting tests using require.js proved somewhat difficulty, but I think I figure it out.